Expungement in the United States: Oregon

 A person who has been arrested may petition for the set-aside of non-conviction records one year after the date of arrest, or any time following an acquittal or dismissal of charges.

 For adult offenders, a conviction for a less serious, nonviolent misdemeanor or felony offense may be set aside after a waiting period of between one and twenty years, provided that the person seeking relief from the conviction has no other convictions within the most recent ten years, or arrests within the past three years.
 Oregon has more generous expungement policies for convictions for marijuana offenses.
 An order setting aside a conviction restores all rights, relieves all disabilities, and also seals records of the conviction.

-Expungement and sealing of juvenile records is possible following the juvenile offender's reaching the age of 18, after a five year waiting period.
+Expungement and sealing of juvenile records is possible following the juvenile offender's reaching the age of 18, after a five-year waiting period.

 Pennsylvania

-A person may petition the court for expungement for expungement if the charge did not result in conviction at any time.
+A person may petition the court for expungement if the charge did not result in conviction at any time.
 When a person is convicted of a crime how they can get an expungement varies.
 If the charge was a summary conviction, then a person will become eligible when they are arrest and prosecution free for a period of five years.
 If the charges are not a summary conviction, then either the person has to be dead for three years or be older than 70 years old and been arrest or prosecution free for 10 years.